Are you looking to disable emojis on your WordPress site?

 These buttons can boost engagement on your WordPress blog and increase user interaction.

-To do this, you need to install and activate the WP Reactions Lite plugin.
+To do this, you need to install and activate the Da Reactions plugin.
 For details, see our beginner’s guide on how to install a WordPress plugin.

-Once you are done, simply click the ‘Save & Exit’ button to store your settings.
+Once you are done, simply click the ‘Save Changes’ button to store your settings.

 Now, visit your WordPress site to view the reaction buttons in action.
 For more information, see our tutorial on how to add WordPress reaction buttons to boost engagement.

 We hope this article helped you learn how to disable Emojis on your WordPress site.
-You may also want to check out our step-by-step guide on how to create a custom Facebook feed in WordPress and our article on how to add web push notifications to your WordPress site.
+You may also want to check out our step-by-step guide on how to add a parallax effect to any WordPress theme and our top picks for the best page builder plugins to customize your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.